-He was christened Samuel Foxley, but people called him Balls For Eyes.
+His parents named him Samuel Foxley, but people called him Balls For Eyes.
 This is probably because, you know - he had balls for eyes.
 And that.
-Hosted some page at the weekend about fifty years ago, or something.
-Thanks go to Mr Cheese for this, without whom we wouldn't have been reminded of this little guy.
+One-off host of the tips page back in Digi’s early days.
 "The balls... they are speaking to me".

 - The Beatles

 That's right - the popular sixties beat-combo that inspired "Po-Fasis" used to host the tips page.
-Strangely, Paul and George appear to be infatuated with Ringo, although neither of them will admit it, accusing the other of remarking such things as "Ringo's the biz", or "Ringo is it".
-Curiously, John has nothing to say on the matter, he seems to be more concerned about defusing insinuations that he and Paul may be more than friends...
-Recent variations have included the Alien Beatles; Ironic Beatles; Baby Beatles; and best of all, the French Beatles, of whom you can see stuff: here..
+Paul and George appeared to be infatuated with Ringo, while John was more concerned that people would think he felt anything but pure loathing for Paul.
+Variations included the Alien Beatles; Ironic Beatles; Baby Beatles; and best of all, the French Beatles, of whom you can see stuff: here.

 - Butch Jenkins

-Some-time host of the news round-up, this crude heavy wouldn't look out of place in a trailer park.
-With his shades, "scary" 'tache and white-trash lingo, his presence on Digi is a little worrying.
-Thankfully, due to the fact that his dialogue is similar to that used by unpopular "lad" band Five-ive, it seems to render his mildly threatening tone more comical than he perhaps intended.
+Some-time host of the news round-up, this crude heavy wouldn't look out of place in a biker gang.
+With his shades, 'tache and aggressive lingo, his presence on Digi was certainly concerning.
 "I gonna get me some of that stuff!"